NoldAndreas/2DChebClass/README.txt

 # README #

 2DChebClass is a code Andreas Nold and Ben Goddard developed as a project for DFT and DDFT computations in 2012 at Imperial College London.
 Since then, it evolved into a library of classes and functions to solve 1D and 2D DFT and DDFT problems.
+Its use is not restricted to DFT and DDFT - it can be used to solve a wide range of (integro)-PDE systems in various 1D and 2D geometries.

 ### How do I run tests? ###